gaepdit/gaepd-brand/README.md

 ## EPD logo

-New EPD logo developed by Erin Ruoff(?) and taken from the flyer for the 2016 Employee Appreciation Week Ice Cream Social.
+New EPD logo provided by Erin Ruoff.
+Available in SVG.

 ## Proposed EPD-IT/DMU logo and icons